LeoRoma/CV/README.md

   During my time at Kouzu I successfully represented the brand and achieved international awards.

 ## Achievements
-Winner of Global Sushi Challange UK 2015 representing Kouzu Restaurant, after went to Tokyo, Japan to represent UK in the Grand Final. ([See link](http://sushichallenge.global/uk-sushi-chef-xia-tia-jian-set-for-global-sushi-stardom/))
+Winner of Global Sushi Challenge UK 2015 representing Kouzu Restaurant, after went to Tokyo, Japan to represent UK in the Grand Final. ([See link](http://sushichallenge.global/uk-sushi-chef-xia-tia-jian-set-for-global-sushi-stardom/))

 In 2010 won a scholarship from the University La Sapienza to study abroad at the Beijing Foreign Studies